BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 I think there was also reasonable protest and the situation is certainly much more complex than I am every able to understand.

 It is far to easy to make fun of people believing in mythologies.
-In an objective scientific sense, myths are eihter false or unfalsifiable.
+In an objective scientific sense, myths are either inconsistent or unfalsifiable.
 However, socially they can be very useful and powerful.
-They explain experience.
+They explain experience and reduce complexity.
 A myth is ment to answer questions and offer solutions to quell the anxieties of the present through stories.
 They can serve a useful purpose, particularly in politics.
 They create visions, unities and identities among groups such that they can work together towards a meaningful goal---a mission greater than oneself.
-Here, spirituality plays an important role, be it in the form of *the light of God*, *Siegfried the dragonslayer*, *Achilleus the greatest of all the Greek warriors* or *Donald Trump the warrior King*.
+Here, a shadow of spirituality plays an important role, be it in the form of *the light of God*, *Siegfried the dragonslayer*, *Achilleus the greatest of all the Greek warriors* or *Donald Trump the warrior King*.

-I believe that spirituality is a significant aspect of life and is deeply intertwined with philosophy, a field that ideally should stand in stark contrast to conspiratorial thinking.
-This raises an intersting question: where does the connection lie?
+In my view, spirituality and science harmonize with one another rather than clash.
+Religion, as a subset of spirituality, should be criticised especially if it becomes dogmatic.
+Bu it is a narrow perspective to scientifically dispute the existence of a divine entity, just as it is misguided to interpret religious scriptures in a strictly literal sense.
+It seems peculiar to witness esteemed intellectuals like Richard Dawkins engage in debates concerning the divine, overlooking the potential for a creator amidst the universe's intricate complexity.

+>We have a working theory, which we know is true, which explains how you can go from great simplicity to prodigious complexity.
+>And finally to the sort of complexity which is capable of designing things, of creating things, of working out how to do things.
+>If you suddenly going to insert a designing machine, a creator, an intelligence at the root of the universe you have just undermined your entire enterprise because your entire enterprise has been to explain how you get to something complicated enough to do design. -- Richard Dawkins

+It's unlikely that individuals with a non-dogmatic spiritual outlook adhere to a literal interpretation of the Earth's creation in seven days or dismiss evolutionary theory.
+However, Dawkins and similar critics may overlook a crucial point: the pursuit of absolute truth is elusive.
+Even Dawkins' assertion that "the theory is true" misrepresents the nature of scientific inquiry, which he is undoubtedly aware of.
+Science provides models that explain phenomena until new evidence suggests otherwise.
+The profound questions regarding the existence of time, space, causality, and our place within this framework extend beyond scientific inquiry into the realm of spirituality.
+These questions delve into the *essence of being* and the universe, inviting a spiritual exploration alongside scientific understanding.

-Why can spirituality lead to the descent into the rabbit hole of conspiracy theories?
+But why can spirituality lead to the descent into the rabbit hole of conspiracy theories?
 First of all, there is a strong relation between philosophy, religion, and spirituality, e.g., between Platonism and Christianity.
 Monolithic religions offer a rather rigorous explanation of why things are as they are, based on the presumption of a creator.
 Especially, non-believers sometimes misunderstand that religious people dislike logic when, in fact, it was Thomas Aquinas who attempted to synthesize Aristotelian philosophy (and logic) with the principles of Christianity.
 He produced a vast body of precise, detailed, and systematic philosophical writings, in which he integrated Aristotle's encyclopedic work and medieval Christian theology into a seamless whole.
 The dark side of this was that any contradiction by future scientists would necessarily have to be seen as heresy.
-Furthermore, philosopher Bertrand Russell pointed out that Aquinas started by already knowing the truth in the form of the Catholic faith.
+Philosopher Bertrand Russell pointed out that Aquinas started by already knowing the truth in the form of the Catholic faith.
 Aquinas used logic to strengthen his belief system and not to question it.
-Some postmodern thinkers might argue that philosophers who did metaphysics did basically the same but in a more clever way and without involving God.
+Some postmodern thinkers might argue that philosophers, who did metaphysics, did basically the same but in a more clever way and without involving God.
 Famous is Nietzsche's suspicion of Kant's categorical imperative, which is, after all, categorical.

-From this perspective, one might say that conspiracists are in the same business.
+From this perspective, one might say that conspiracists are in the business of doing metaphyics poorly.
 It is certainly the case that there are similarities in doing metaphysics and constructing a grand conspiratorial theory (or myth) that attempts to explain everything.
-And like Aquinas, theorists try to establish a kind of system synthesizing the world into the theory.
+And like Aquinas, theorists of a conspiracy try to establish a kind of system, synthesizing the world into one big theory.
 But there are also differences.
-Metaphysicians (as well as many religious texts) tried to be consistent, while conspiracy theorists are liberated from such limitations.
+Metaphysicians (as well as many religious texts) at least tried to be consistent, while conspiracy theorists are liberated from such limitations.
 They openly replace rationality with mythology.
-By constructing and emphasizing mythological symbols, conspiracy theories provide a shortcut into our soul (psyche, mind, unconsciousness).
+By constructing and emphasizing mythological symbols, conspiracy theories provide a shortcut into our soul, psyche, mind, or the unconscious.

 Myths can be very dangerous.
 They misconstrue associations, destroy nuances and advance subconscious theses without a required burden of evidence.